sammyd/iOS8-day-by-day-book/manuscript/28-document-picker.md

 relevant to you I urge you to go ahead and implement it.

-The sample app for today's post is pretty simple, and is available on the iOS8 Day-by-Day github repo at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/iOS8-day-by-day).
+The sample app for today's post is pretty simple, and is available on the iOS 8 Day-by-Day github repo at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/iOS8-day-by-day).